 While turning to Facebook groups is a popular option for those seeking to rent, you could always turn to the good old Classifieds in the local daily newspapers, the major ones of which are available in English and online; the Times of Malta and the Malta Independent.
 Another way of searching is by walking around residential areas and looking out for ‘for rent’ signs and notices put up by landlords or agents as this is one way to get a good picture of the neighbourhood and the actual building itself rather than looking at images on websites which may sometimes be deceiving.

 Searching for Property to Rent in Malta

-However, keep in mind that seeking out the services of a an experienced property agency will be the most useful as these can provide you with the best overview of properties available to suit your budget and requirements.
+However, keep in mind that seeking out the services of an experienced property agent will be the most useful as these can provide you with the best overview of properties available to suit your budget and requirements.

 Your rental search for property in Malta should be quite simple and you might find your ideal choice almost immediately.
 When proceeding, a viewing can be arranged fairly quickly and most landlords will accept a quick move, even just within a few days.
 Your first month’s rent is generally paid in advance while a refundable deposit is also requested.

 Luckily, rental contracts in Malta are also relatively straightforward.
 Before you even think about signing one, however, be sure to go through the checklist of essential points below to iron out any possibilities for misunderstandings occurring.

 Don’t let your landlord take you for a ride – unfortunately, a common occurrence in Malta.
 Check out our useful tips listed below to make sure you get the best deal for your rental investment on the island.
 Most of this may sound like tedious legal jargon to the uninformed, but reading up on these important basics might save you a lot of money and hassle in the future.